KensoDev/kiqit/README.md

 That can be a real hassle if you are adding Sidekiq to an existing project, it can also add quite a bit of code to your system.

-`perform_later` fills this need, it offers a suite to handle all of your queuing needs, both for Objects and for ActiveRecord models.
+`kiqit` fills this need, it offers a suite to handle all of your queuing needs, both for Objects and for ActiveRecord models.

 ## Why?
 *Why* should you queue something for later?